-- 6.1 Internal Audit will remain free from interference by any element in the organisation, including matters of audit selection, scope, procedures, frequency, timing, or report content to permit maintenance of a necessary independent and objective mental attitude. - 6.2 Any assurance activity in areas where the Corporate Manager Governance and Audit has operational responsibility will be carried out by auditors with no involvement in the process and overseen by the Corporate Manager Professional and Commercial Services, thus maintaining independence and objectivity in line with the PSIAS. - 6.3 Internal auditors will exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.
+- 6.1 Internal Audit will remain free from interference by any element in the organisation, including matters of audit selection, scope, procedures, frequency, timing, or report content to permit maintenance of a necessary independent and objective mental attitude. - Any assurance activity in areas where the Corporate Manager Governance and Audit has operational responsibility will be carried out by auditors with no involvement in the process and overseen by the Director of Legal Services, thus maintaining independence and objectivity in line with the 'the Standards'. - 6.3 Internal auditors will exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.
 Internal auditors will make a balanced assessment of all the relevant circumstances and not be unduly influenced by their own interests or by others in forming judgments.